ClausKinz/CommonIAB/README.md

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Reporting issues at [https://github.com/ClausKinz/CommonIAB / issues](https://github.com/ClausKinz/CommonIAB/issues) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
-- Other enhancements welcome for consideration, when submitted with test code and will work for all supported platforms.
+- Other enhancements welcome for consideration, when submitted with test code and will work for all supported android stores.
 Increase of complexity should be avoided.
 - All contributions may be reused by [@ClausKinz (Claus Schmidt)](https://github.com/ClausKinz) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.

 #How to involved: